16/07/2015 12:00 AM

 - Agreeing the preferred style of garden e.g. contemporary, minimalist, traditional cottage etc.

 - Identifying the main problems with the existing design e.g. limited shade, need to create boundaries between different zones of the garden, difficult sloping aspect, lack of privacy etc.

 - Identifying motivating influences on choice of garden e.g. desire to be environmentally friendly, desire to incorporate certain style of planting etc.

-- Agreeing a broad operating budget
+- Agreeing a broad operating budget.

-No two garden design projects are the same but there are a number of common challenges faced in the outdoor room, that your designer should be capable of resolving.
+No two garden design projects are the same however there are a number of common challenges faced in the outdoor room, that your designer should be capable of resolving.
 Here are some examples of practical responses to a few design dilemmas:

 Work with professionals

 One of the most important priorities when working with a garden designer is to be reassured that the project will be delivered on time and on budget, ask to see examples of previous work undertaken and take up references with past clients.
 Visit the BALI (British Association of Landscape Industries) www.bali.org.uk and APL (Association of Professional Landscapers) www.landscaper.org.uk or the Society of Garden Designers www.sgd.org.uk to source a reputable garden designer and / or landscaper.